campjs/campjs-ix/source/the-camp/index.md

 If you have any specific dietary requirements please note the details on your registration form.
 We are able to cater to most requirements given prior notice.

 ## 🍻 Alcohol
-Beer and wine will be provided and small amounts of BYO alcohol are permitted.
+Assorted soft drinks and other beverages will provided through the weekend.
+You may bring a personal supply of BYO alcohol for yourself.
+We're currently investigating the legalities of providing alcohol but can't commit to anything at this time.

 *You are expected to drink responsibly*.
 You may be asked to leave if your behaviour is impacting other campers or if you don&#39;t comply with organiser&#39;s requests.

 ## 🎒 What to bring
 While some essentials are